Efficient sequential PLIC interface positioning for enhanced performance of the three-phase VoF Method: Numerical experiments

 In view of an application within a parallelized solver, where the phase boundaries and triple line may comprise several processes, load balancing becomes relevant.
 Thus, it is of paramount importance to ensure a robust performance with respect to the intersection topology. \end{note}

 \refFig{experiment_topo_coverage} depicts the relative incidence of topological classifications encountered, as a function of the volume fractions $(\primaryrefvof,\secondaryrefvof)$, where "$\times$" denotes zero incidence, i.e.\ for each combination of $(\primaryrefvof,\secondaryrefvof)$, the values in the panels add up to 100 (\%).
 Also, recall from \refeqn{vof_numerical_conditions_effective} that the choice of volume fractions is restricted, reproducing the lower triangluar structure of \reffig{experiment_design}.
-By further averaging over all combinations of volume fractions, one obtains the accumulated ratio of incidences (\% in parentheses), i.e.\ the fraction of the respective classification with respect to the total number of instances $\abs{\mathcal{S}^2_{\refvof}\times\mathcal{S}^2_{\plicnormal}}$.
-As can be seen from the rightmost panel, roughly two thirds (65.97\%) of all instances under consideration feature a triple line.
-For instances with $\secondaryrefvof\lessapprox\num{e-4}$, no \textit{fully wetted} configurations were encountered (center panel in \reffig{experiment_topo_coverage}).
+One obtains the accumulated ratio of incidences (\% in parentheses) by further averaging over all combinations of volume fractions.
+The accumulated ratio of incidences is the fraction of the respective classification with respect to the total number of instances $\abs{\mathcal{S}^2_{\refvof}\times\mathcal{S}^2_{\plicnormal}}$.
+As visible in the leftmost panel, roughly two thirds (65.97\%) of all instances under consideration feature a triple line.
+No \textit{fully wetted} configurations were encountered (center panel in \reffig{experiment_topo_coverage}) for instances with $\secondaryrefvof\lessapprox\num{e-4}$.
 Analogously, \textit{non-wetted} configurations do not occur for $\secondaryrefvof\gtrapprox1-\num{e-4}$ (right panel in \reffig{experiment_topo_coverage}).
 It is crucial to note that the depicted relative incidence strongly depends on the underlying sample set of the normals $\mathcal{S}^2_{\plicnormal}$, given in subsection~\ref{subsec:experiment_design}.
 Also, \reffig{experiment_topo_coverage} exemplifies the performance considerations of \refnote{application_parallel}: while triple configurations can be found for nearly all combinatiosn of $\primaryrefvof$ and $\secondaryrefvof$, a wetted configuration requires the secondary volume fraction to exceed a certain threshold. \refFig{experiment_result} compares the average number of secondary truncations $N_{\mathrm{av}}$ (see~\refeqn{result_average_definition}) of the proposed algorithm to the existing decomposition-based accelerated bisection scheme of \citet{Potyka_2018}, cf.~\refapp{decomposition_approach}.